 EXAMPLES | WORD ORIGIN adjective of or relating to Descartes, his mathematical methods, or his philosophy, especially with regard to its emphasis on logical analysis and its mechanistic interpretation of physical nature. noun a follower of Cartesian thought.
 Origin of Cartesian 1650–60;

 Examples from the Web for cartesian Historical Examples of cartesian

 This is the cause of gravity, according to the

 This famous Newton, this destroyer of the

 It may not be without some application to the modern no less than the original

 Cartesian dualism, this is still a dualism.

 He was expelled from the order at Nantes, for being a

 Cartesian.
-British Dictionary definitions for cartesian adjective of or relating to the works of René Descartes of, relating to, or derived from Descartes' philosophy, esp his contentions that personal identity consists in the continued existence of a unique mind and that the mind and body are connected causally See also dualism (def.
+British Dictionary definitions for cartesian adjective of or relating to the works of René Descartes of, relating to, or used in Descartes' mathematical system Cartesian coordinates of, relating to, or derived from Descartes' philosophy, esp his contentions that personal identity consists in the continued existence of a unique mind and that the mind and body are connected causally See also dualism (def.
 2) noun a follower of the teachings and methods of Descartes Derived Forms Cartesianism, noun

 Cartesius, Latinized form of the name of French philosopher and mathematician René Descartes (1596-1650), + -ian.